treehouseaustin/team-guidelines/BACKLOG.md

 * **Review/QA** We use the Review/QA column for Issues that are open to the team for review and testing.
 An issue is moved to the Review column when a pull request has been made for the story within GitHub.
 This will run all automated QA process and deploy the feature to a staging server that can be reviewed at any time by the stakeholders.

 * **Done** These issues have been accepted by the product owner or business stakeholder and no additional work is required.
-All code should meet the agreed-upon Definition of Done criteria and merged into the release branch.
+All code should meet the agreed-upon Definition of Done criteria and is awaiting final merge into the release branch.

+* **Closed** Once an issue has been merged into the release branch it is closed.
+Additionally, issues may be closed immediately if it represents duplication of an existing story or work that has been completely de-prioritized.

 ### Feature development lifecycle